CROSSPOST FROM CIO ARTICLE BY ALICE BONASIO

 A recently published survey polled teachers across 11 countries and four continents.
 It revealed that students’ decision-making and communication ability were positively impacted by the time they spent playing Minecraft and that it cultivated a creative problem-solving mindset.

 In Minecraft, starting over represents a new opportunity rather than a regrettable ordeal.
 Remaining calm and focusing on solving a problem is a skill that is likely to serve students well throughout their academic and professional careers.

-Surveyed teachers reported that students using the platform were confident interacting freely during lessons, exercising agency often without prompts from teachers and overcoming challenges as teams.
-They found that working through the game made it easier to bridge accessibility issues, in that students with different learning styles and abilities were more easily able to find common ground, and to share what they discover in multiple formats.
+Surveyed teachers reported that students using the platform were confident interacting freely during lessons, exercising agency often without prompts from teachers, and overcoming challenges as teams.
+They found that working through the game made it easier to bridge accessibility issues, and in those students with different learning styles and abilities, more easily able to find common ground and to share what they discover in multiple formats.